NorbertNader/vue-aws-starter-kit/README.md

 I created this project for a talk I did at the Geekle Vue.js global Summit. https://geekle.us/vue

+You can find the presentation here https://www.slideshare.net/NorbertNader/vue-presentation-249091110/NorbertNader/vue-presentation-249091110

+You can also vue the presentation on youtube https://youtu.be/SNOZNupl0GY?t=29288

 This is a starter kit to get a simple Vue.js app up and running and move it to the AWS Cloud.
 It includes server side rendering, code split routes and lazy loading components.
 The app will deploy as a Node.js Lambda.